María Antonietta Berriozábal: Career

-Berriozábal’s public service includes appointments as the U.S. representative to the Inter-American Commission for Women, an agency within the Organization of American States, and as a delegate to the United Nationals' Fourth World Conference in Beijing, China.
+Berriozábal’s public service includes appointments as the U.S. representative to the Inter-American Commission on Women, an agency within the Organization of American States, and as a delegate to the UN's Fourth World Conference in Beijing, China.

 Later life

-In 1993, Berriozábal was honored with the Benetia Humanitarian award for her efforts within the community such as organizing the Sisters of Charity, served as the Visitation House's president of the board, and creating the Hispanas Unidas organization located at Our Lady of the Lake University.
-She went on to become the U.S. Representative to the Inter-American Commission on Women of the Organization of American States agency and member of the U.S. Official Delegation to the Fourth World Conference on Women contributing to the world movement to improve on the conditions of women throughout other countries.
-Berriozábal helped found the Santuario Sisterfarm to promote “…a holistic understanding of justice, which embraces social justice principles, cultural diversity, and biodiversity.”
-She currently advocates for human rights, cultural diversity, and economic justice within the city of San Antonio, such as protesting for nine hours, alongside fifteen students, outside the office of Senator Kay Bailey Hutchison for her support on the DREAM Act in 2010.
+In 1993, Berriozábal was honored with the Benetia Humanitarian award for her efforts within the community such as organizing the Sisters of Charity, serving as the Visitation House's president of the board, and creating the Hispanas Unidas organization located at Our Lady of the Lake University.
+She helped found the Santuario Sisterfarm to promote “…a holistic understanding of justice, which embraces social justice principles, cultural diversity, and biodiversity.”.

+She continued to advocates for human rights, cultural diversity, and economic justice in the city of San Antonio, including protesting for nine hours, alongside fifteen students, outside the office of Senator Kay Bailey Hutchison for her support on the DREAM Act in 2010.

+In 2012, she published her autobiography, Maria, Daughter of Immigrants.

 Personal life

-While meeting Bishop Patricio Flores of Our Lady of Guadalupe church about the Mexican American Cultural Center, Manuel Berriozábal arrived to seek a job at the University of Texas.
-Maria and Manuel Berriozábal married in 1975 and moved to New Orleans where Manuel was teaching at Tulane University.
-After nine months living in New Orleans, the couple moved back to San Antonio where Manuel Berriozábal taught mathematics at the University of Texas at San Antonio and Berriozábal obtained her political science degree from the same university.
+Maria and Manuel Berriozábal married in 1975 and moved to New Orleans where Manuel taught at Tulane University.
+After nine months there, the couple moved back to San Antonio where Manuel taught mathematics at the University of Texas at San Antonio and Maria obtained her political science degree from the same university.